 Flemish Béguinage of Tongeren: The Church of St. Catherine was completed in 1294, the church is also known as the Béguinage Church or Friars Church.
 It is one of the oldest churches in the town of Tongeren.
 The stone church stands in the centre of the Flemish Béguinage of Tongeren, the béguinage was founded in 1257.
 The Church of St. Catherine, the Moeren Gate and the town walls survived the great fire of 1677.

-Flemish Béguinages: The Church of St. Catherine of the Béguinage in Tongeren.
+Flemish Béguinages: The Church of St. Catherine is situated in the centre of the Béguinage in Tongeren.
 The interior of the church is decorated with paintings and woodcarvings.
 The statue 'The Suffering Christ' was donated by one of the béguines.
 The 13th century Church of St. Catherine is located in the heart of the Flemish Béguinage of Tongeren.
 The church is dedicated to Saint Catherine, the patron saint of the béguinage.

 Flemish Béguinages: Some of the oldest stone houses of the Flemish Béguinage in Tongeren are lining the square 'Onder de Linde'.
 One of them houses the Museum Beghina, the museum is situated in an authentic béguine house dating from 1660.
 Thirteen Flemish Béguinages gained the status as a UNESCO World Heritage in 1998.
 The Flemish Béguinage of Tongeren is part of this UNESCO World Heritage.